Tropical Storm Henri (2003): Aftermath

 On September 23, just days after the storm moved through, President George W. Bush declared New Castle County, Delaware as a disaster area following the effects of Henri and later Hurricane Isabel.
 The declaration designated the affected citizens eligible for grants to pay for temporary housing, house repairs, and serious disaster-related expenses.
 The declaration also allowed for federal funding for 75% of the repair cost for replacing public facilities.
+On September 26, President Bush also declared Chester County, Pennsylvania as a disaster area following the damage of Henri, Tropical Storm Isabel, and severe flooding unrelated to either tropical cyclone.
+By a month after the declaration, 342 homeowners and business owners applied for disaster aid, totaling to around $600,000 (2003 USD).

-By two months after the storm, 659 residents had applied for disaster aid through the Federal Emergency Management Agency (FEMA), totaling to just over $1 million (2003 USD, $1.1 million 2006 USD).
-141 small businesses applied for loans, totaling to around $2.5 million (2003 USD, $2.75 million 2006 USD).
+By two months after the storm, 659 Delaware residents had applied for disaster aid through the Federal Emergency Management Agency (FEMA), totaling to just over $1 million (2003 USD).
+Due to the storm damage, 200 homes in Glendale were relocated.
+141 small businesses applied for loans, totaling to around $2.5 million (2003 USD).
+FEMA grants helped floodproof two businesses that could not afford to relocate.
 In addition, FEMA received 183 applications for public assistance, which would be used for rebuilding public roads and buildings.
 Over twenty volunteer organizations met to establish a long-term committee to find resources for disaster recovery needs.
 One goal sought by the committee was to find a permanent housing solution for every one who was displaced from their houses from the storms.
 Volunteers also helped remove ruined appliances and furniture to local landfills, totaling to more than 300 tons.
 State and county governments in Delaware purchased 171 homes following the damage in the Glenville area, the highest number of houses purchased in the state due to storm damage.
 The house purchasing was done to mitigate the flood damage by restoring the area as a wetland.

-On September 26, President Bush also declared Chester County, Pennsylvania as a disaster area following the damage of Henri, Tropical Storm Isabel, and severe flooding unrelated to either tropical cyclone.
-By a month after the declaration, 342 homeowners and business owners applied for disaster aid, totaling to around $600,000 (2003 USD, $660,000 2006 USD).
+In 2005, New Castle County completed a debris cleanup of the Red Clay Creek.
+The Wilmington & Western Railroad reopened on June 28, 2007, utilizing funding from a variety of federal, state, and local resources.
+In December 2008, the Wooddale Covered Bridge reopened after being rebuilt 5 ft higher.